matthew-brett/dsfe/notebooks/01/1/2/statistical-techniques.md

 Statistical Techniques
 ----------------------

-Modern data analysis involves techniques from several fields.
+Modern data analysis involves techniques from several fields, including statistics and machine learning.

 Statistics is the body of knowledge about drawing conclusions from incomplete information.
 Put another way, statistics allows us to reason about data in